Laysiakas/ecommerce-insights-vinted/README.md

 Explore or customize visuals

 📬 Contact
-Built by [Your Name] — feel free to connect on [LinkedIn] or check out more at [your portfolio/GitHub].
+Built by Edgaras — feel free to connect on [[LinkedIn](https://www.linkedin.com/in/edgaras-steponaitis-146452180/)]